-Prerequisites AC300, W M340
+Prerequisites AC300

-AC330 Acupunctu re Channels 8 R Points IV:
+AC330 re Channels 8

-Po oint Functions Α
+P oint Functions Α

-Lecture 4 Lecture
+of Credit 4 Lecture 4 # of Hour 40 Lecture

-of Credit 4 Credit # of Hour 40 Hour
+Of Credit 4 Credit # OI HOUI 40 Hour

 Lab Credit 0 Lab Hour

 This course discusses unique features of acupuncture points including their definition, general functions, and the major theoretical and specifical point categories.
 Building on that foundation, this course provides students with a detailed study of the functions and usage of the points on the Lung, Large Intestine, Stomach, Spleen, Heart, Small Intestine, and Bladder and Kidney channels.